shwetakatti98/Lip-Reading/README.md

 2. Amulya Shruthi Tammireddi (UID: 505626283) - ashruthi1797@g.ucla.edu

 # Project Description
-The project focuses on lip reading and maximizing efficiency of detection on existing video datasets.
-The problem statement can be found on
+The project focuses on a comparative analysis on the various lip reading techniques available and maximizing efficiency of detection on existing video datasets.
+This project will provide a comprehensive guide for the methods currently in use and evaluate the performance.

 # Code Base
 All code changes can be found along the path https://github.com/shwetakatti98/Lip-Reading